SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Catch: `session setup failed: NT_STATUS_LOGON_FAILURE`.

 What's the matter: may be the password is false.
 I do not know!
+Or, the

+password of samba user is false or is not the samba user or no user.

+(Trouble-3: `"login failure"`).

 No fix!